ClearBlade/native-libraries/node.md

 ClearBlade services include limited Node.js functionality.
 This document contains a list of the implemented classes, methods, and events.

-Like in a node, you can use `require("moduleName")` to include the specified module.
+Like in Node.js, you can use `require("moduleName")` to include the specified module.
 However, you cannot use require to include other code files or libraries.

 See detailed documentation of the following at [the official node docs](https://nodejs.org/dist/latest-v16.x/docs/api/).